Benefits

 When you are in the EEA country where you will be staying, you must register as a jobseeker in that country.
 This means that you have to show up at the office of the employment authorities.

 Your unemployment benefit from Norway will be stopped from the day you travel.
-Once NAV receives confirmation that you have registered with the employment authorities in the country you will be staying in, your unemployment benefit will start up again.
+Once Nav receives confirmation that you have registered with the employment authorities in the country you will be staying in, your unemployment benefit will start up again.

 If you register as a jobseeker within 7 days of arrival, you will receive a back payment of your unemployment benefit from the day you left Norway.
 If you register later than 7 days, you will receive back payment of the unemployment benefit from the day you registered.